meteatamel/gemini-code-assist-tour/README.md

 More specifically, you will use Gemini Code Assist in [Cloud Code](https://cloud.google.com/code) IDE plugin in Visual Studio Code to design and create an application, explain, run, generate, test code, and more.
+You can see the final application in the [app](./app/) folder.

 ## Steps